-The Board issues short-term Severance and Supplemental Severance Tax bonds (as described above in the Governing Laws and Principles section) with a maximum maturity of one week.
+The State issues short-term Severance and Supplemental Severance Tax bonds (as described above in Section II: Governing Laws and Principles) with a maximum maturity of one week.

 Policy 5: Debt Structure

 The Board structures its long-term bonds so as to minimize the net cost to the State.